superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 retrieved_documents_df = get_retrieved_documents(px.Client())
 ```

-Next, we define our evaluation model and evaluators
+Next, we define our evaluation model and evaluators.

 ### Define evaluation model and evaluators

-Evaluators, built on top of LLMs, prompt the LLM to assess the quality of its responses, the relevance of retrieved documents, etc., without needing human-labeled data.
+Evaluators, built on top of LLMs, prompt the LLM to assess the quality of its responses, the relevance of retrieved documents, etc., *without requiring human-labeled data*.

-You can choose your preferred evaluator type and instantiate it with the LLM you want to use to perform evaluations.
-In our example case, we use three evaluators, to assess hallucinations, QA correctness, and relevance, as follows:
+You can choose your preferred evaluator type, and then instantiate it with the LLM you want to employ for evaluation.
+In our example case, we choose three evaluators to assess hallucinations, QA correctness, and relevance:

 ```python
 eval_model = OpenAIModel(